Scots Tongue

 Purple Dot Scottish Place Names

 Warning This is an informal guide to the Scots tongue for the benefit of occasional visitors to Scotland or readers of Scottish literature.
 It makes no claims to be authoritative, complete or accurate.
+The author is from Glasgow, so coverage of words from other areas in Scotland is bound to be incomplete.

 Scots Tongue

 A visitor to Scotland is most likely to come across standard English pronounced in the local fashion.
 However Scotland has its own distinct language.
-Apart from the Scots Tongue, Scotland also claims a second language - Gaelic (which has affinities to Irish Gaelic, Welsh, ancient Cornish and Breton).
+Apart from the Scots tongue, Scotland also claims a second language - Gaelic (which has affinities to Irish Gaelic, Welsh, ancient Cornish and Breton).

 The Scots language evolved from Anglo-Saxon; a parallel development led to English.
 Other influences on Scots included Latin, Norse, French and Gaelic.
 Scots first became widespead in the 14th century, and was commonly used at the Scottish court.

-Major regions in Scotland (e.g. Aberdeen, Ayrshire, Glasgow, Edinburgh, Fife, Inverness) have their own distinct accents and dialect words.
+Major regions in Scotland (e.g. Aberdeen, Ayrshire, Borders, Glasgow, Edinburgh, Fife, Inverness, Moray) have their own distinct accents and dialect words.
 See, for example, the Glasgow Patter books by Michael Munro (Holmes McDougall, Glasgow).
 Many older words survive thanks to the poetry of Robert Burns and others.
 Only words in general use are included below.
 There are dictionaries of Scottish words, e.g. the Concise Scots Dictionary (Aberdeen University Press).

 The following web links may be useful: